 Believing the trinity doctrine causes the person using reason well to either accede that the scripture has contradictions regarding what the religious leaders claim is a "critical" doctrine regarding God's Person; or to conclude that the trinity doctrine is error; or both.

 Of course, one could go the 'paradox' route and claim no contradictions exist.
-However, since we are dealing with precepts, reason and logic - and not circumstances, events or physical things - the paradox claim is erroneous.
+However, since we are dealing with precepts, reason and logic - and not circumstances, events or physical things - the paradox claim is erroneous...logic rules when sorting out concepts or claims that have no way to physically verify.

 Here are a few:

-"Then Jesus was led by the Spirit up into the wilderness, to be tempted by the Devil."
+"Then Joshua was led by the Spirit up into the wilderness, to be tempted by the Devil."
 (Matthew 4:1)

 James 1:13, says in part, "for God cannot be tempted by evil".

-Jesus was tempted by the devil to do evil, so Jesus cannot be God the Most High.
+Joshua was tempted by the devil to do evil, so Joshua cannot be God the Most High.

-So Jesus, being God, has not the authority to grant places of honor for his servants?
-Doesn't it seem fairly obvious that this "Father", that Jesus speaks of is "greater than" Jesus?
-And if Jesus is the Most High God, how could that be?
+So Joshua, being God, has not the authority to grant places of honor for his servants?
+Doesn't it seem fairly obvious that this "Father", that Joshua speaks of is "greater than" Joshua?
+And if Joshua is the Most High God, how could that be?

 "Abba, Father, all things are possible for You.
 Take this cup away from Me; nevertheless, not what I will, but what You will."
 (Mark 14:36).